JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `setTokenLocking`

-Sets the token locking address This is only set once, and can't be changed afterwards
+Sets the token locking address.
+This is only set once, and can't be changed afterwards.

 **Parameters**